godaddy/gasket/packages/gasket-redux/docs/redux-with-app-router.md

 }
 ```

 If you have an existing Redux setup that you would like to replicate, please refer to the Redux Toolkit docs on [configureStore].
 This documentation includes some helpful ways to migrate to modern redux patterns.
-There is also a detailed example using Middlewre and Persistance for reference.
+There is also a detailed example using Middleware and Persistance for reference.

 We will also need to establish some hooks in the `hooks.js` file.
 This is especially helpful
 when using TypeScript to avoid circular dependencies.